 Difference Between Depreciation and Amortization

-The key difference between Depreciation and Amortization is that depreciation is the reduction in the value of the fixed assets due to normal wear and tear, normal usage or technological changes, etc and it is applicable on the tangible assets, whereas, amortization refers to the process under which the cost of the different intangible assets of the company, etc are expensed over the specific period of time and is thus applicable only on the intangible assets of the company.
+Depreciation is the reduction in the value of the fixed assets due to normal wear and tear, normal usage or technological changes, etc and it is applicable on the tangible assets, whereas, amortization refers to the process under which the cost of the different intangible assets of the company, etc are expensed over the specific period of time and is thus applicable only on the intangible assets of the company.

 Assets are the backbone of any business.
-No business can run without owning an asset.
-As the asset is the one who has the capacity to generate economic returns and revenue for the business over the life of the asset.
-But each asset comes with life and must be depreciated or amortized in the books of accounts in order to recognize the true value of the asset.
+No business can run without owning an asset as the asset generates economic returns and revenue for the business over the life of the asset.
+But each asset comes with life.
+It must be depreciated or amortized in the books of accounts to recognize the true value of the asset.
 Companies use methods like depreciation or amortization to depreciate the asset over its useful life.

-Depreciation refers to the expenses of an asset which are fixed and are tangible in nature.
+Depreciation refers to the expenses of an asset which are fixed and are tangible.
 The assets are physical assets that are reduced each year due to the wear and tear in them.
-The amount is charged to the income statement.
+This amount is chargeable to the income statement.

 - There are various methods used by the business to calculate depreciation however amortization there is the only method which is generally used by companies

 - The objective of depreciation is to prorate the cost of the asset over the useful life of the asset, on the other hand, the objective of amortization is to capitalize the cost of the asset over the useful life of the asset